 charged for the number of instances specified whether they are

 receiving traffic or not.
-This setting only applies to the version
+Keep the following in mind:

 A low minimum helps keep your running costs down during idle

 periods, but means that fewer instances might be immediately

 available to respond to a sudden load spike.

 A high minimum allows you to prime the application for rapid